-The current CEO is Mr. Michael Wilkes, and as disclosed above, the current Chairman is Mr. James E. Askew who is independent according to the definition under NI 52-110.
+The current CEO is Mr. Michael Wilkes, and as disclosed above, the current Chairman is Mr. James E. Askew who is an independent non-executive director according to the definition under NI 52-110.
 As recommended by the Corporate Governance Council, the Company maintains the separation of these roles and they are performed by different individuals.